2021 Cinemalaya

 The 17th Cinemalaya Independent Film Festival was held from August 6 to September 5, 2021.
 Only short films were featured for this edition for the second consecutive year, with entrants streamed online due to the COVID-19 pandemic in the Philippines.
 Entrant films were made available in the streaming platforms KTX.ph and Vimeo.

 Entries

 The following are the final thirteen short films eligible for Best Picutre from at least 200 submissions.
 They were announced in June 2021.

+The winning film is highlighted with boldface and a dagger.